Why is animal research necessary?

 How many animals do you use?

-In 2014, the following numbers of procedures based on Home Office Returns were carried out on animals for research at the University of Cambridge (2013 figures are in brackets):
+The following numbers of procedures based on Home Office Returns were carried out on animals for research at the University of Cambridge:

 For further information and examples of procedures, see What is a 'Procedure'?

 Why does the number of animals used increase year upon year?

 Whilst every attempt is made to minimise the number of animals used in research, there has been an overall increase over the last decade due to the use of genetically-modified (GM) mice.
 If these breeding figures were to be excluded, the total number of procedures carried out year upon year would decrease slightly.